Seabug2/example_game/README.md

 # example_game
 I'm sorry.
 I dragged you to show you this.
-Naruto Sasket, is this real?
+Naruto Saske, is this real?
+It is a real battle between the world's greatest powers.
+Are you sure it's that stupid Naruto?